ONLYOFFICE/docspace-api-sdk-python/docs/FilesFilesApi.md

 Create an HTML file in the \"My documents\" section

-Creates an HTML (.html) file in the \"My documents\" section with the title and contents specified in the request.
+Creates an HTML (.html) file in the "My documents" section with the title and contents specified in the request.

 ### Example